-Also, the Better Business Bureau gave Greymark its award for excellence from 2009 through 2019 in recognition of its A+ rating.
-Texas Association of Builders gave Greymark its Star Awards for Best Whole House Remodel over \$500,000 and Best Kitchen over \$100,000.
+its A+ rating.
+Texas Association of Builders gave Greymark its Texas Lone Star Award for Best Whole House Remodel over \$500,000 and Best Kitchen over \$100,000.
 Other national recognitions are being named one of Remodeling Magazine's Big 50 and Best Whole House Remodel from Professional Remodeler Magazine.

-With so much crystal on the shelves, nowadays almost all of Greymark's clients ask if theirs will be an award-winning job!
+With so many plaques on the wall, nowadays almost all of Greymark's clients ask if theirs will be an award-winning job!
 "Everybody wants to be award-winning," she adds.

 Leslie King is now recognized as a leader in the construction industry.
-Past president of the Remodelers Council of the Greater Houston Builders Association, Leslie was also president of the Greater Houston Builders Association in 2014, the second woman and the second remodeler to lead the organization long dominated by male custom builders.
+Past president of the Remodelers Council of the Greater Houston Builders Association, Leslie will become president of the Greater Houston Builders Association in 2014, the second woman and the second remodeler to lead the organization long dominated by male custom builders.